-(3) Conditions for Awarding Charters to New Applicants or to Applicants for Renewal.
-Charters shall be awarded subject to the conditions listed in 603 CMR 1.05(2) (a) through (j), and any additional conditions that the Board may specify.
-The Board may temporarily waive such conditions and award a charter, provided that the applicant submits adequate written assurance that all such conditions will be met prior to the opening of the school.
-If a new school fails to comply with any specified condition prior to the opening of the school, the Commissioner may recommend to the Board that the school be placed on probation or that the charter be revoked.
+Conditions for Opening New Charter Schools: Charters shall be awarded subject to the conditions listed in 1.04 (3) and (7) and any additional conditions that the Board or Department may specify.
+The Board may temporarily waive such conditions and award a charter, provided that the applicant submits adequate written assurance that all such conditions will be met prior to the opening of the charter school.
+If a new charter school fails to comply with any such specified condition , the Commissioner may prohibit the school from opening.

-(a) the charter applicant shall submit to the Department the names, home addresses, and employment and educational histories for the proposed members of the board of trustees and a plan for the administration and management of the school, including the organizational structure and bylaws;
+Upon receiving a charter, the charter school must successfully complete the opening procedures process specified by the Department.
+This process begins with the awarding of a new charter by the Board and ends in the following June when the school submits a draft Accountability Plan to the Department.
+Opening procedures requirements include, but are not limited to, provision of the following:

-(b) in such cases where the charter school board of trustees intends to procure substantially all educational services under contract with another person , the board of trustees shall provide for the Board's approval the terms of said contract;
+the terms of the proposed contract, for review and approval, in such cases where the board of trustees intends to procure substantially all educational services from another person or organization ;

+policies and procedures including, but not be limited to, approved bylaws, an enrollment policy, and a recruitment and retention plan;

-the charter applicant shall submit to the Department a copy of the school's criteria and procedures for expulsion of students;
+criteria and procedures for suspension and expulsion of students;

-the charter applicant shall provide the Department with written documentation that a criminal background check has been performed on all employees of the school;
+written documentation that criminal background checks have been performed as required by state law ;

-(e) the charter applicant shall provide the Department with a copy of the school's enrollment policy;

-(f) the charter applicant shall provide the Department with a copy of the school's recruitment and retention plan;

-(g) the charter applicant shall provide the Department with written documentation that the facilities to be used by the charter school are approved for use as a school by the building inspector in the municipality in which the building is located;
+written documentation that the facilities to be used by the charter school are approved for use as a school by the building inspector in the municipality in which the building is located;

-(h) the charter applicant shall provide the Department with written documentation that the facilities occupied by the charter school have been inspected by the Fire Department of the municipality in which the facilities are located;
+written documentation that the facilities occupied by the charter school have been inspected by the Fire Department of the municipality in which the facilities are located;

-(i) if explosives or flammable compounds or liquids are used in connection with courses taught at the school, the charter applicant shall provide the Department with written documentation that approval under M.G.L. c.
-148 has been secured from the licensing authority of the municipality in which the building is located; and
+written documentation that approval under M.G.L. c.
+148 has been secured from the licensing authority of the municipality in which the building is located if explosives or flammable compounds or liquids are used in connection with courses taught at the school; and

-(j) the charter applicant shall provide the Department with written documentation that the school is in compliance with all other applicable federal and state health and safety laws and regulations, including evidence of compliance with any required insurance coverage.
+written documentation that the school is in compliance with all other applicable federal and state health and safety laws and regulations, including evidence of compliance with any required insurance coverage.

-(4) Information for Distribution of Public Funds.
-Upon receiving its charter, a charter school shall provide the Department with a federal tax identification number issued solely to the charter school, and banking information regarding a bank account solely in the name of the charter school, as required by the State Treasurer for the transfer of public funds.
+Information for Distribution of Public Funds: Upon receiving a charter, all charter schools shall provide the Department with a federal tax identification number issued solely to the charter school, and banking information regarding a bank account solely in the name of the charter school, as required by the State Treasurer for the transfer of public funds.